 Trustees of SSTCN

 V.Arun has been with SSTCN from 1997 and has been coordinator since 2002.
-Since the time he joined, his focus has been in reaching out to the public to involve the larger community in safeguarding the interests of the turtles.
+Since the time he joined, his focus has been in reaching out to the public to involve the larger community in safeguarding the interests of the turtles and the marine ecosystem.
 Towards this he holds discussions with various groups of people both on the walks and in schools, colleges etc

 Adhith Swaminathan got into turtle walks when as a student in The School, KFI, he got exposed to it.
 From the age of 11 he has been passionate about turtles and has spent most of his time associated with turtle related activities in one form or the other.
 He is a bit of a legend while on the field in locating tracks and nests and he is totally hands on in his approach and is meticulous in hatchery management and record keeping.